dkapesa/AI-Verification-Copilot/README.md

   Tool results, AI reviews, and audit activity are persisted so the frontend can reload the latest operational state instead of depending only on in-memory or per-session browser state.

 ---

-## Current Frontend Working Behaviour

-The dashboard has moved beyond a proof-of-concept state and now supports a more realistic analyst workflow with persisted operational state.

 ### **Queue page**